Department Resources

 (a) Reporting sexual assault

-Please be aware that any UW-Madison employee who is not a confidential resource is required, by state law, to notify the Office of the Dean of Students when he or she witnesses a sexual assault on campus or receives a report from a student that the student was sexually assaulted.
+Please be aware that any UW-Madison employee who is not a confidential resource is required, by state law, to notify the Office of Student Assistance and Support (formerly the Dean of Students Office) when he or she witnesses a sexual assault on campus or receives a report from a student that the student was sexually assaulted.
 The report does not have to include personally identifiable information, however.
 In addition, any UW-Madison employee who is not a confidential resource is required, by Title IX (a federal law prohibiting discrimination on the basis of sex in educational programs and activities that receive federal financial assistance) and University policy, to notify the Title IX Coordinator, Lauren Hasselbacher (lauren.hasselbacher@wisc.edu, phone: 608-890-3788), of any reports of sexual assault they receive.

 Moreover, any UW-Madison employee who is designated a Campus Security Authority has an obligation to report sexual assaults they are made aware of to the University’s Director of Clery Compliance, Mickey Kienast (makienast@wisc.edu), and to the Title IX Coordinator, Lauren Hasselbacher (lauren.hasselbacher@wisc.edu).
 The faculty and staff in Sociology with a Campus Security Authority designation are Eric Grodsky (chair), Lyn Macgregor (undergrad advisor), and Charlotte Frascona (grad advisor).